ibm-cloud-docs/openwhisk/deploy.md

 # Deploying entities with a manifest file
 {: #deploy}

-You can use {{site.data.keyword.openwhisk_short}} to describe and deploy all of your namespace entities by using a manifest file that is written in YAML.
+You can use {{site.data.keyword.openwhisk}} to describe and deploy all of your namespace entities by using a manifest file that is written in YAML.
 You can use this file to deploy all your Functions [Packages](/docs/openwhisk?topic=openwhisk-pkg_ov), [Actions](/docs/openwhisk?topic=openwhisk-actions), [Triggers](/docs/openwhisk?topic=openwhisk-triggers), and [Rules](/docs/openwhisk?topic=openwhisk-rules) with a single command.

 The manifest file describes the set of entities you would like to deploy and undeploy as a group.
 The manifest file contents must adhere to the [OpenWhisk deployment YAML specification](https://github.com/apache/openwhisk-wskdeploy/tree/master/specification#package-specification){: external}.
 Once defined, you can use your manifest file to deploy or redeploy a group of Functions entities into the same or different Functions namespace.
 You can use the Functions plug-in commands `ibmcloud fn deploy` and `ibmcloud fn undeploy` to deploy and undeploy the Functions entities that are defined in your manifest file.